vishruthb/notes/content/Computer Systems/Operating Systems/🔗 Semaphores.md

 - If a semaphore is open (positive), thread continues
 - If a semaphore is closed (non-positive), thread blocks on queue `signal()` opens the semaphore:
-- If a thread is waiting on the queue, the thread is unblcooked
+- If a thread is waiting on the queue, the thread is unblocked
 - If no threads are waiting on the queue, the signal is remembered for the next thread
 - Has "history", basically a counter to track surplus signals (i.e. the number of available permits/units of resources to be consumed by future `wait()` calls - see [[#Implementation]])
 # Types